 Age: Under 7.

-Most hearing-related supports for children are funded by the HSP, including testing and fitting of hearing devices.
-The HSP also assists you to apply for the NDIS which may fund additional early intervention supports and other assistive technology not covered by the HSP.
+Most hearing-related supports for children are funded by the HSP, including the testing and fitting of hearing devices.
+A streamlined pathway helps children newly diagnosed with hearing loss to action early intervention supports through the NDIS.
+The NDIS may also fund additional early intervention supports and other assistive technology not covered by the HSP.

-The HSP will fund hearing services for people who meet the eligibility criteria.
+The HSP funds hearing services for people who meet the eligibility criteria.
 If you’re also eligible for the NDIS, it may fund additional reasonable and necessary supports not available through the HSP.

 Age: 26 and over.

 The HSP will fund hearing services such as those outlined above.
-The NDIS funds additional reasonable and necessary supports not available through the HSP.
+The NDIS may fund additional reasonable and necessary supports not available through the HSP.

-The NDIS will fund reasonable and necessary hearing supports providing you meet NDIS eligibility criteria.
+The NDIS may fund reasonable and necessary hearing supports providing you meet NDIS eligibility criteria.

 Age: 65 and over.

 Your hearing supports will be funded by the HSP providing you meet the eligibility criteria.
-If you decide to remain with the NDIS, you can access additional reasonable and necessary hearing supports not available through the HSP.
+If you decide to remain with the NDIS after you turn 65, you can access additional reasonable and necessary hearing supports not available through the HSP.

-You’ll access hearing supports from the HSP if you are eligible.
+You’ll access hearing supports from the HSP if you’re eligible.